pablobacho/esp32-manager/README.md

     git clone https://github.com/pablobacho/esp32-manager.git

-Include `settings_manager.h`, `network_manager.h` and `webconfig_manager.h` as needed in your source files to use it.
+Include `esp32_manager.h` in your source files to use it.

-    #include "settings_manager.h"
-    #include "network_manager.h"
-    #include "webconfig_manager.h"
+    #include "esp32_manager.h"

 ### Initialization

-Initialize components using these functions.
+Initialize the component using this function.

-    settings_manager_init();
-    network_manager_init();
-    webconfig_manager_init();

-`network_manager_init()`depends on `settings_manager`to be initialized.
-Likewise, `webconfig_manager_init()` depends on both `settings_manager` and `network_manager` to be initialized.

-### Namespaces

-Settings are grouped into *namespaces*.
-To register a namespace use:

-    settings_manager_handle_t settings_handle = settings_manager_register_namespace("my_settings");

-Where `settings_handle` is a pointer to the namespace handle that will be created, and `"my_settings"` the name of the namespace.
+    esp32_manager_init();

-### Settings entries
+### Entry registration

-Settings are regular variables that exist in your program.
-To use them with `settings_manager` you need to register them under a namespace:
+*Entry* is any variable in your application managed by `esp32_manager`.
+For a variable to become a valid entry it needs to be registered with `esp32_manager`.
+Entries are grouped into *namespaces* for easier modularization.

+For example, we got this two variables that we want to manage using `esp32_manager`:

+    int16_t counter = 0;
-    uint32_t timeout = 1280u;
+    uint32_t delay = 1000;

+First, let's create their entries:

+    esp32_manager_entry_t counter_entry = {
+        .key = "counter",                       // a keyword to identify this entry .friendly = "Counter",                  // a human-readable name for the web configuration interface .type = i32,                            // type of the variable (check `esp32_manager_storage.h` for other options) .value = (void *) &counter,             // address of the variable casted to `void *` .attributes = ESP32_MANAGER_ATTR_READ   // attributes (check `esp32_manager_storage.h` for other options) };

+    esp32_manager_entry_t delay_entry = {
+        .key = "delay",
+        .friendly = "Delay",
+        .type = u32,
-    settings_manager_register_setting(settings_handle, "timeout", u32, (void *) &timeout, SETTINGS_MANAGER_ATTR_READWRITE);
+        .value = (void *) &delay,

-Where:
-- `uint32_t timeout` is the variable to be registered.
-In this example its value is 1280.
-- `settings_handle` is the namespace handle created earlier.
-- `"timeout"` is the key by which the setting will be identified.
-The key needs to be unique inside a namespace.
-- `u32` is the type of the setting to register.
-Check out `settings_manager.h` for the complete list of types.
-- `(void *) &timeout` is the address to the variable as a pointer to `void`.
-- And `SETTINGS_MANAGER_ATTR_READWRITE` are the attributes assigned to the setting.
-Check out `settings_manager.h` for the complete list of attributes.

-To write or read a setting, just use the referenced variable in your program.
-In the example above this is the variable `timeout`.
+        .attributes = ESP32_MANAGER_ATTR_READWRITE
+    };

+Create an array big enough to group these entries:

+    esp32_manager_entry_t * example_entries[2];

+Create the namespace these entries belong to:

+    esp32_manager_namespace_t example_namespace = {
+        .key = "example_ns",                // a keyword to identify this entry .friendly = "Example Namespace",    // a human-readable name for the web configuration interface .entries = example_entries,         // the array of pointers to entries previously created .entries_size = 2                   // number of entries in the array };

+After calling `esp32_init()`, register the namespace:

+    esp32_manager_register_namespace(&example_namespace);

+And then register the entries:

+    esp32_manager_register_entry(&example_namespace, &counter_entry);
+    esp32_manager_register_entry(&example_namespace, &delay_entry);

+This will create a webpage under the url `http://[device_ip]/setup` that will list all registered namespaces.
+Clicking on a namespace, will open up a form with current values of the entries registered in that namespace.
+You can modify the values and submit the forms to update them.

+You can also get raw values by doing HTTP GET requests to the url `http://[device_ip]/get?namespace=[namespace_key]&entry=[entry_key]

 ### Load from and save to NVS (Flash)

-To load settings from NVS:

-    settings_manager_read_from_nvs(settings_handle);
+Typically, after registering the entries your application will want to load their values stored in flash (if available):

+    esp32_manager_read_from_nvs(&example_namespace);

 This function will try to find all settings registered under this namespace in NVS, and load their values.
 Namespace and settings need to be registered before calling this function.
-This function overwrites settings' values with the contents read from NVS.
+This function overwrites entries' values with the contents read from NVS.

-To save settings to NVS:

-    settings_manager_commit_to_nvs(settings_handle);
+If your application changes the values of the variables associated to entries, call this function to save them to NVS:

+    esp32_manager_commit_to_nvs(&example_namespace);

 This function saves all settings of a given namespace in NVS.
 It overwrites any previous value present in flash for the same settings.

+When submiting values via web configuration forms, changes are always commited to NVS.

 ### Networking

-The module `network_manager` helps managing WiFi connections.

-Initialize `network_manager` with:

-    network_manager_init();

-This function registers the namespace `network` with the `settings_manager` and some of its settings, such as `ssid` and `password` of a WiFi network.

-After initialization, start WiFi using:

-    network_manager_wifi_start(mode);

-Where `mode` can be any of the following:
+`esp32_manager` will also help you configuring your WiFi connection.

+First, there is a namespace registered for networking, called `network`.
+This namespace has network settings entries registered under it, such as *SSID* and *password* of the WiFi network to connect to.

+Using `esp32_manager_network_wifi_start(AUTO)` will first check the contents of the `network.ssid` entry.

+- If it is empty, then an Access-Point (AP) will be created.
+You can connect to this access point using the default ssid `wifi-manager` and password `12345678`.
+These values can be changed in `esp32_manager_network.h`.
+After connecting to the AP, open a browser and go to `192.168.4.1` to configure WiFi.
+- If it is not empty, it will try to connect to a WiFi with that SSID, and it will keep trying to connect to it until it successes.

+You can also specify on what mode you want WiFi to start replacing AUTO by STA or AP:

 - `STA` or *station mode*: Will try to connect to a WiFi network with SSID and passwords already known.
-It uses the variables `network_manager_ssid` and `network_manager_password` to connect to a known WiFi network.
-These are intended to be populated from NVS by the `settings_manager` module or configured through the web interface using `webconfig_manager`.
 - `AP` or *AP mode*: Creates an AP (access point) a 3rd device can connect to, such as a smartphone or computer.
-This is useful if there is no WiFi infrastructure deployed or its configuration has not been done.
 - `AUTO`: Auto will check whether there is a known SSID to connect to, and start in `STA` mode if there is, or `AP` if there is not.

-### Webconfig

-Initialize `webconfig_manager` using:

-    webconfig_manager_init();

-After initialization, `webconfig_manager` will listen to events from `network_manager` starting and stopping a webserver automatically as the device obtains an IP address, disconnects, creates an AP or other events.

-After successfully connecting to a WiFi network or creating an AP, the webserver is accessible through the device's IP address.
-In AP mode, the device IP address is 192.168.4.1.
-In station mode, check your router tools to find it.

-#### Configuration using a web browser

-For readability the following information use the access point IP address.

-Browsing to `http://192.168.4.1/` will take you to the homepage.
-It will show youa title and a link to the setup page.
-This page is intended to show some information on the device, but it has not been implemented yet.

-Clicking the link *Setup* or pointing a browser to `http://192.168.4.1/setup` will show you a list of namespaces registered with `settings_manager`.

-Clicking one of the namespaces will allow you to edit its settings.
-Click *Save* to update them.

-#### Scripting or software from a remote machine
+### Accessing programmatically from a remote machine

 All same operations can be perform programmatically from another machine connected to the same network via HTTP GET methods.